More Stuff About this Stuff

 Devil's Postpile

 The Devil's Postpile is in fact an act of nature.
-Hot lava cooled around variable centers and cracked 900,000 years ago to form basalt columns 40 to 60 feet high and a foot in diameter.
+Following a lava flow 900,000 years ago, the molten rock cooled around variable centers and cracked to form basalt columns 40 to 60 feet high and a foot in diameter.
 Other basalt formations are seen in the photo of the river and Rainbow Falls.
+There are similar, smaller postpile formations in the area.
+This photo was taken on top of the postpile.

-Top Back to Sierra Page Photo Album List Home
+Top Back to Kings & San Joaquin River Page Photo Album List Home

 Dinner on the Trail